zedparsa/Flowsense-ids/README.md

 ---

 #### 9) Signal: source_entropy
-This signal measures how concentrated or diverse the source distribution is within each second.
+This feature quantifies how concentrated or diverse the source distribution is within each time window using Shannon entropy, \(H = -\sum p_i \log_2(p_i)\).
+It goes beyond simply counting unique sources by considering whether traffic is dominated by one source or spread evenly among many.

 ```python
     def source_entropy():